Trump's White House ballroom loses federal funding proposed by Senate Republicans - MyJoyOnline

 Their latest sprawling package to fund immigration agencies under the Department of Homeland Security also includes a $1bn provision for security funds dedicated to the overhaul of the East Wing of the White House, which includes Trump's plans for the ballroom.

-She determined that the provision funds activities beyond the jurisdiction of the Senate Judiciary Committee and does not comply with the Byrd rule, which prevents extraneous non-budgetary provisions.
+She determined that the provision funds activities beyond the jurisdiction of the Senate Judiciary Committee and does not comply with a procedure that prevents extraneous non-budgetary provisions, known as the Byrd rule.

 "Republicans tried to make taxpayers foot the bill for Trump's billion-dollar ballroom.
 Senate Democrats fought back — and blew up their first attempt," Senate minority leader Chuck Schumer wrote on X on Saturday.